THE MATTRESS DICTIONARY

 - Once the units are complete, they are inspected for quality.
-If every thing is in order, they are labeled with the content and the contingent “Do not remove” tag, required by law to assure the consumer that the contents are properly represented in the labeling.
+If everything is in order, they are labelled with the content and the contingent “Do not remove” tag, required by law to assure the consumer that the contents are properly represented in the labelling.

 - The finished product is then transported to the packing area.
 Here it is inserted by hand or by automated machinery into protective plastic or paper covers.
 Additional information about the warranty, safety, and care of the product is also included in the packaging.